SIGHPC-SYSPROS/sighpc-syspros.github.io/Membership.md

 # Membership Information

 Membership dues are $5 a year.
-Watch this space for a Quick Join page.
-In the meantime, you can send an email to hpcsyspros-officers@listserv.acm.org and we'll get you signed up.
+Go to [ACM SIGHPC SYSPROS](https://campus2.acm.org/public/qj/chapqj/chapqj_control.cfm?chap=159102) to join!

 By joining our chapter, you receive the following benefits: